tonethar/IGME-430-Fall-2024/exercises/2-heroku-test.md

 ---

-- Congratulations - You've now performed some "Continuous Delivery" part of **CI/CD**
+- Congratulations!
+You've now performed the "Continuous Delivery" part of **CI/CD**
   - we'll learn about the "Continuous Integration" part very soon

 ---